AysunAhmedov/UserManagementAPI/README.md

  2. Access the Application:

    	- Open your web browser and navigate to `http://localhost:8080/swagger-ui.html` 	to access the Swagger UI for API documentation and testing.

+ 3.Additional Notes

+- Ensure that the database credentials in the `application.properties` file are correct.
+- Flyway will automatically run the migration scripts in the `db/migration` directory and will create a "users" table and populate the database with random users data for easier testing.